Deichkind: History

 The band had its first success at the turn of the millennium with single Bon Voyage.
 Deichkind's early style could be described as alternative hip hop, during the 2000s its style incorporated more and more elements from electronic music, dance and punk.
 The most famous examples of this electronic-leaning hip hop sound are the three singles, Remmidemmi (Yippie Yippie Yeah) (2006), Arbeit nervt (2008), and Leider geil (2012).
 These three singles placed in the charts.

 In 2005, the group represented Mecklenburg-Vorpommern in the Bundesvision Song Contest 2005, with the song Electric Super Dance Band, placing 14th with 12 points.

 In 2009, Sebastian “Sebi” Hackert, the band's longtime producer, died.

 Befehl von ganz unten (2012) was Deichkind's first hit album, selling more than 200,000 units.
 Niveau Weshalb Warum (2015) debuted at number-one on the album charts in Germany and Switzerland.

 The group contributed the song Happy New Fear to the soundtrack of the German film Victoria in 2015.

 In 2018, rapper Sascha Reimann alias Ferris MC and “Ferris Hilton” left Deichkind after ten years.

+Henning Besser serves as the band's creative director and is responsible for its visual presentation.
+He oversees the concepts for live shows, as well as costumes, photo and video concepts.
+In the past, he regularly collaborated with a team of visual artists, including Daniel Josefsohn, Tim Bruening, Roman Schramm, Benjakon, and Auge Altona, an alliance of filmmakers.

 Although the band originates from Hamburg, it now works mainly in Berlin.